anaptfox/hitchhikers-guide-to-hardware/README.md

-# The Hitchhiker's Guide Hardware and IoT
+# The Hitchhiker's Guide to Hardware

-The goal is this book is to answer the golden quesion: Where do I start?
+The goal is this book is to answer the golden question: Where do I start?